ivaturi/statistical-rethinking-2022/1_intro.md

 We use models, then, to do mainly 3 things for us:

-* To help assess the hypothesis (to design inquiry)
+* To help assess the hypothesis (to design our inquiries so that the models can learn from the data)
 * To make sense of the data (to extract information)
 * To make predictions

 This course focuses on a few tools to help do the 3 things:

-* Bayesian data analysis
+* **Bayesian data analysis**: essentially, counting the numbers of ways the data could happen according to our assumptions.
+This takes questions in the form of models, and answers them with probability distributions.
+Bayesian golems treat randomness as a property of information, not of the world (therefore, if we had enough information, we could predict anything).

-* Model comparison
+* **Model comparison**: choosing between many plausible models (using _cross-validation_ and _information criteria_), specially when complex models are easily subject to problems of _overfitting_.

-* Multilevel models
+* **Multilevel models**:  models that contain other models (models have _parameters_ that can stand-in for other models); to address issues like overfitting, clustered observations, etc.

-* Graphical causal models
+* **Graphical causal models**: models for causal prediction (such as _Directed Acyclic Graphs_), which are useful when we use models to intervene in the world - because most everything can be represented by causal networks.